Shotbow/fudawiki-files/hanafuda/games/mushi.md

 |25|Three Brights - 三光 [さんこ, *sanko*]|[The Crane](/en/hanafuda/suits/pine), [Bush Warbler](/en/hanafuda/suits/plum-blossom), and [Curtain](/en/hanafuda/suits/cherry-blossom).
 Not to be confused with the yaku of the same name in [Koi-Koi](/en/hanafuda/games/koi-koi).|
 |10|Wisteria Stripe - 藤シマ [ふじしま, *fujishima*]|All 4 [Wisteria](/en/hanafuda/suits/wisteria) cards.|
 |10|Paulownia Stripe - 桐シマ [きりしま, *kirishima*]|All 4 [Paulownia](/en/hanafuda/suits/paulownia) cards.|
+# Scoring Example
+If "Player A" captured 2 Brights, 3 Animals, 3 Ribbons, and 10 Chaff, and made the "Three Brights" yaku, while "Player B" captured the rest of the cards in the deck and made the "Wisteria Stripe" yaku, "Player A" would calculate their score as 2(20) + 3(10) + 3(5) +10(1) - 115 + 25 - 10 = (-5).
+"Player B"'s score for the round would thus be 5, as the sum of scores in a given round always equals 0.
 # Bibliography
 Duarcain.
 “Mushi 虫.” *Hanafuda Hub!*, 21 June 2013, duarcain.blogspot.com/2013/06/mushi.html.
 Johnson, Jason, and Antonietta Fazio-Johnson.
 “Mushi.” *Hanafuda Games,* Hanami ed., IndianWolf Studios, 2017, pp. 38–40.